 The following data recipients may have access to personal data:

-- authorized employees of OPI PIB,
+- authorised employees of OPI PIB,

 - employees of public administration bodies or entities, in connection with their tasks resulting from legal regulations,

 - service providers and their authorised employees who, under an agreement, have been entrusted with the processing of personal data for the purpose of providing services to OPI PIB in connection with performance of their own services, in particular entities operating IT systems, providing consulting, legal, auditing or other services.

 If possible, OPI PIB shall specify the actual recipients of the data in the information clauses, and, should it prove impossible, OPI PIB shall specify the category of recipients.